fstab/h2c/README.md

 Related Work
 ------------

-`h2c` is built using Brad Fitzpatrick's [HTTP/2 support for Go](https://github.com/bradfitz/http2).
+`h2c` uses parts of Brad Fitzpatrick's [HTTP/2 support for Go](https://github.com/bradfitz/http2).
 There is an HTTP/2 console debugger included in [bradfitz/http2](https://github.com/bradfitz/http2), but just like `h2c`, it is currently only a quick few hour hack, so it is hard to tell if they aim at the same kind of tool.

 LICENSE
 -------

 `h2c` is licensed under the [Apache License, Version 2.0](LICENSE).

-`h2c` is built using [Go](https://golang.org/) and [bradfitz/http2](https://github.com/bradfitz/http2).
-Both are licensed under [Google's Go license](https://code.google.com/p/go/source/browse/LICENSE).
+`h2c` is implemented in [Go](https://golang.org) and uses Go's [standard library](https://golang.org/pkg/#stdlib), which is licensed under [Google's Go license](https://code.google.com/p/go/source/browse/LICENSE), which is a variant of the [BSD License](https://en.wikipedia.org/wiki/BSD_licenses).

+The following 3rd party libraries are used:

+  * `github.com/fstab/http2/hpack` is cloned from `github.com/bradfitz/http2/hpack`.
+It implements the [Header Compression for HTTP/2 (HPACK)](https://httpwg.github.io/specs/rfc7541.html).
+The library is licensed  [under the terms of Go itself](https://github.com/fstab/http2/blob/master/LICENSE).
+  * `github.com/fstab/color` is cloned from `github.com/fatih/color`.
+It implements the color output used in `h2c start --dump`.
+The library is licensed under an [MIT License](https://github.com/fstab/color/blob/master/LICENSE.md).